B. S. Yediyurappa: Court cases and subsequent imprisonment

 In five cases issued in 2011, Yediyurappa was alleged to be responsible for the illegal de-notification of land.
 He was jailed during this period and convicted of corruption.
 In 2015, the Karnataka High Court set aside this order, thereby ending the cases against him.
 After the High Court annulled former Governor H. R. Bhardwaj's sanction to prosecute Yediyurappa, a special Lokayukta court dismissed four other FIRs against him.
 In a major relief to Yediyurappa and the BJP, the Karnataka High Court set aside the sanction given by then-Governor H. R. Bhardwaj for his prosecution in several cases of alleged illegal de-notification of land and asked the incumbent, Vajubhai Vala, to have a fresh look at it.

 The High Court said, "Non-consideration of the relevant matters made the order of sanction illegal and resulted in the failure of justice.
 We are thus of the opinion that the exercise of the power by the Governor was not in accordance with well-settled principles for sanctioning prosecution.
 We accordingly set aside the order of sanction, dated 21 January 2011, and remit the matter back to the Governor for reconsideration in the light of our discussions above."

-Yediyurappa was arrested on the evening of 15 October 2011, hours after the Lokayukta court issued an arrest warrant in two cases of corruption for illegally denotifying land in and around Bangalore.
+Yediyurappa was arrested on the evening of 15 October 2011, hours after the Lokayukta court issued an arrest warrant in two cases of corruption for illegally revocating land in and around Bangalore.
 Later, he was granted bail on 8 November 2011 after spending 23 days in jail.

 However, in March 2012, the High Court of Karnataka quashed the FIR registered against him regarding the Mining.
 A division bench of the high court of Karnataka passed the order stating that "Suspicion cannot be a ground to tarnish the image and reputation of a person who is holding a Constitutional post.
-Even during the course of argument, a specific question was put to Lokayukta counsel to produce any material to connect the petitioner for alleged offences, but he was mum and did not indicate any favors shown by Yediyurappa as the chief minister to any mining company".
-In May 2012, the Supreme Court, temporarily stayed the case on this matter and ordered an official CBI enquiry, to be completed within three months.
-On 25 July 2012, Karnataka High Court granted anticipatory bail to Yediyurappa in a case relating to alleged irregularities in denotification of government land in 2009.
+Even during the course of argument, a specific question was put to Lokayukta counsel to produce any material to connect the petitioner for alleged offences, but he was mum and did not indicate any favours shown by Yediyurappa as the chief minister to any mining company".
+In May 2012, the Supreme Court, temporarily stayed the case on this matter and ordered an official CBI inquiry, to be completed within three months.
+On 25 July 2012, Karnataka High Court granted anticipatory bail to Yediyurappa in a case relating to alleged irregularities in revocation of government land in 2009.

 Other cases rejected by the Court were: